Strong Arctic Cold Front Forecasted to bring Below Freezing Temperatures

 To report outages: 1-866-223-8508

-Additional staff will be working around the clock, taking precautions at City water and wastewater operations to ensure utility services are not impacted due to cold weather.
+Precautions are underway at the water, and wastewater operations to ensure utility services are not impacted due to cold weather.

 - Wrap all exposed pipes located outside or in unheated areas of the home with newspaper, insulation, or towels